dexie-space/splash/README.md

 Splash! is a decentralized network for sharing [Offers](https://chialisp.com/offers/) across the [Chia](https://github.com/Chia-Network/chia-blockchain) ecosystem based on Rusts [libp2p](https://github.com/libp2p/js-libp2p) with DHT peer discovery.

 Every connected peer receives all offers broadcasted from other peers.
-There is no centralized connection, the peers connect to each other and are aware of each other.
+There is no centralized connection; peers connect to each other and are aware of each other, enabling true peer-to-peer DeFi.
+It also provides privacy, as it is difficult to trace where an offer in the network originated.

 The Splash! command line tool acts as a proxy between your application and the Splash! network.
 It will broadcast your offers to the network and relay offers from other peers to your local application through a local HTTP API.